known-as-dan/skribbl_db/README.md

 main.py remove <word>
 ```
 # About
-This is a pile-of-shit front end that was meant to fulfil a boring idea
+This is a pile-of-shit front end that was meant to fulfil a boring idea.
+You basically just add words as you play, hoping that at some point you'll have every word available.